 Where the bodies are buried

-Oxford is known internationally as the stomping ground of Inspector Morse.
-As such, Oxford is seen by many as a place where dead bodies might crop up at any time, and in unexpected places.
+Oxford is known internationally as the home of Inspector Morse – and as such, Oxford is seen by many as a place where a body or two might crop up at any time.

-Rewley House, in central Oxford, is no exception.
-In fact, we can spin you a tale of fully twenty bodies discovered here one sunny summer day, twenty-four years ago.
+At Rewley House in central Oxford, we can tell of fully twenty bodies discovered here one sunny summer day.

 On 30 June 1994, contractors were working behind Rewley House to make a flight of steps from the Acland Room into the garden behind the building.
 This small rectangle of land had been acquired only recently from the property at 40 St Giles, to the east of Rewley House.

 The work to build the stairs required an L-shaped area of earth to be excavated – an area measuring some two and a half meters.

 Workmen had only just started to dig when they began to uncover bones.
 Work was immediately suspended – and Continuing Education archaeologists Gary Lock and Trevor Rowley were informed.

 Janet Hufton, who has worked in the finance office of the Department since the late 1980s, remembers the day.

 ‘Archaeologist Sheila Raven and I walked out onto the roof of the Rewley House dining room and peered over the wall down into the hole the workmen had dug,' Janet recalled.
 'There were several skulls visible.
 Sheila climbed down there on a ladder to investigate.’

 The workmen’s machinery had exposed seven skulls and an assortment of bones, which were discovered stacked against the wall of Rewley House, about 1.8 metres below the present level of the garden.
 A tentative probe produced three more skulls, before work was suspended.

 On 5 July an official excavation was begun by Department archaeology staff members Sheila Raven and Melanie Steiner, Archaeology Diploma student Emma Hodgetts, and Oxford Archaeology Unit’s Angela Boyle.
 The work was directed by Gary Lock and Trevor Rowley.
 Local historian Kate Tiller researched the history of the land.

 The history prior to Wellington Square